ibm-js/delite/docs/tutorial/basics.md

 If you don't set the `value` property of the widget at construction time, the `value` property of our widget is NOT contained in the `props` argument.

-Click the 'click to change title button' and the widget will render like:
+Click the 'click to change title button' and the widget will initializeRendering like:

 > <img src='./images/custom_element_old_new_props.png'/>